Hoseung/palisade_python_test/README.md

 where you specify the project name and the python version (e.g `3.7`)

-> `pip install argparse`
+> `pip install X`

-- the other packages such as `numpy, matplotlib, sys, random, csv, timeit, python-tk` should already be installed by conda.
-If not, install via `pip` within the conda environment.
+- where X is any of `argparse, numpy, matplotlib, sys, random, csv, timeit, python-tk`.
+Some of these should already be installed by conda but if that's not the case, install them

+> `conda develop build/lib`

+- Makes conda aware that you want the built boost library in the path.
+Equivalent to running `setuppython` file except that we let conda handle the paths

 ## Secondary Installation